TCD students occupy campus building in protest over fees

 A photograph taken inside the Dining Hall where occupying students are preparing posters and banners.

-Students in Trinity College Dublin are occupying a landmark building on the campus in protest at the introduction of a new fee structure for supplemental examinations.
+Students in Trinity College Dublin blocked entry at two main access points to the college on Tuesday in protest at the introduction of a new fee structure for supplemental examinations.

 Students subsequently voted against the measure in a referendum where 82 per cent voted against the implementation of supplemental fees.